Bath School disaster: Legacy

 Artist Carleton W. Angell presented the board with a memorial statue in 1928 entitled Girl with a Cat (also known colloquially as Girl with a Kitten).
 The Bath School Museum in the school district's middle school contains many items connected with the disaster, including the statue.

 In 1975, the Couzens building was demolished and the site was redeveloped as the James Couzens Memorial Park, dedicated to the victims.
 At the center of the park is the Bath Consolidated School's original cupola, which survived the disaster and remained on the school until the Couzens building was torn down.
 After some debate, a Michigan State Historical Marker was installed at the park in 1991 by the Michigan Historical Commission.
 In 2002 a bronze plaque bearing the names of those killed in the disaster was placed on a large stone near the entrance of the park.

 On November3, 2008, the town announced that tombstones had been donated for Emilie and Robert Bromundt, the last bombing victims whose graves remained unmarked.
 A grant from a foundation paid for the grave markers.
-In September 2014, a gravestone was installed at the grave of Richard A. Fritz, whose death in 1928 was attributed to injuries sustained in the explosion.
-The gravestone was paid for by an author writing about the disaster for a book.
+In September 2014, a gravestone was installed at the grave of Richard A. Fritz, whose death in 1928 was possibly caused by injuries sustained in the explosion.

 A documentary on the disaster was released in 2011, including interviews with various survivors which had been taped starting in 2004.
 May18, 2017, the disaster's 90thanniversary, was marked with a panel discussion at the Bath Middle School.
 On May 1, 2022, weeks short of the disaster's 95th anniversary, Irene Dunham, the last Bath School student from the time of the disaster, died at age 114.

 The disaster is regarded by some as an act of terrorism.
 Arnie Bernstein, author of Bath Massacre: America's First School Bombing said that it "resonates powerfully for modern readers and reminds us that domestic terrorism and mass murder are sadly not just a product of our times".
 Medical experts writing in Journal of Surgical Research characterized the disaster as "the largest pediatric terrorist disaster in U.S. history".
 Harold Schechter, who wrote Psycho USA and Maniac, called the disaster "a horrendous act of terrorist mass murder".